ruuda/deadlock/unicode.md

     $ deadlock -g github vault.dlk | cat

-Windows does send through the input command-line parameters correctly, so you need not take special care of those.
+Windows does **not** send through the input command-line parameters correctly, so you cannot correctly pass non-ASCII characters to the program on Windows.
+Please note that those characters will work in some cases, but they will cause malformed UTF-8 text.